lt-columbo/pisces_tools/dashboard_patch/README.md

   - /etc/monitor-scripts/miner-version-check.sh.old
   - /etc/monitor-scripts/pubkeys.sh.old

 **Anytime you desire you may refresh the dashboard cache.
-To do this: run the update_dash.sh script**
+To do this: run the refresh-dash.sh script**

 Run at any time:
-sudo sh /etc/monitor-scripts/refresh_dash.sh
+sudo sh /etc/monitor-scripts/refresh-dash.sh

 # Undoing this Update for any reason
 If you want to revert, you can copy these files back over or reinstall the dashboard by running the update.